-Based on FAA aircraft data, operations at LAX account for less than two percent of the total U.S. commercial aviation activity.10 Therefore, assuming that GHGs occur in proportion to level of activity, GHG emissions associated with existing and future aviation activity at LAX would be expected to represent less than two percent of U.S.-based GHG emissions.
+Based on FAA aircraft data, operations at LAX account for less than two percent of the total U.S. commercial aviation activity.8 Therefore, assuming that GHGs occur in proportion to level of activity, GHG emissions associated with existing and future aviation activity at LAX would be expected to represent less than two percent of U.S.-based airport GHG emissions.

-Although there are no federal standards for aviation-related GHG emissions, it is well established that GHG emissions can affect climate.11 The Council on Environmental Quality (CEQ) has indicated that climate change should be considered in NEPA analyses.
-As noted by CEQ, however, "...it is not currently useful for the NEPA analysis to attempt to link specific climatological changes, or the environmental impacts thereof, to the particular project or emissions, as such direct linkage is difficult to isolate and to understand."12
+Although there are no federal standards for aviation-related GHG emissions, it is well established that GHG emissions can affect climate.9 The Council on Environmental Quality (CEQ) has indicated that climate change should be considered in NEPA analyses.
+As noted by CEQ, however, "...it is not currently useful for the NEPA analysis to attempt to link specific climatological changes, or the environmental impacts thereof, to the particular project or emissions, as such direct linkage is difficult to isolate and to understand."10

-The Proposed Action Alternative would increase GHG emissions by 152 metric tons (MT) of carbon dioxide equivalent gases (CO2e) over the No-Action Alternative in 2015, and 169 MT CO2e over the No-Action Alternative in 2020 (an increase of 0.02 percent).13 This increase would comprise less than one percent of either the U.S.-based GHG emissions or of the global GHG emissions for both years.14 By comparison, the Shift Runway Alternative would increase GHG emissions by 1.223 MT CO2e over the No-Action Alternative in 2015, and 1,352 MT CO2e over the No-Action Alternative in 2020, representing a 0.15 percent increase over the No-Action Alternative, and less than one percent of either the U.S. total or of the global GHG emissions for both years.
+The Proposed Action - RSA Alternative Refinement #3 would increase the construction and operational emissions over the No Action Alternative, as shown in Table 4.5-13.
+The Proposed Action - RSA Alternative Refinement #3 would increase operational GHG emissions by 157 metric tons (MT) of - carbon dioxide equivalent gases (CO_2e) over the No-Action Alternative in 2015, and 173 MT CO_2e over the No-Action Alternative in 2020 (an increase of 0.02 percent).11 This increase would comprise less than one percent of the U.S.-based GHG emissions.12 Since GHG emissions were only calculated for the Proposed Action - RSA Alternative Refinement #3, it is assumed GHG emissions from other action alternatives would be similar.